FyreBlitz/pteroly/README.md

     const resultClient = await client.functionName(<ARGUMENTS>).catch((err) => console.error(err));

 # Changelog
-Version 1.7.1:
+Version 1.7.2:
-- fixed listing nodes (again).
+- Fixed bug in server creation that adds "1" as a string to a servers allocations.

 # ToDo list
  - [ ] Class support and support of new instances